raspberrypilearning/your-codeclub-story-leader/en/step_1.md

-This project is part of 'This Is Our Code Club' — a campaign from the Raspberry Pi Foundation to help every Code Club in the UK share its story.
+This project is part of 'This is our Code Club' — a campaign from the Raspberry Pi Foundation to help every Code Club in the UK share its story.
 The goal is to generate a creative, personal artefact — a podcast episode — using a large language model (LLM) called **NotebookLM**.

 ## What you will do